88lex/sasync/README.md

 There are a few other changes but these are the big ones.

 This is a develop version.
 Needs to be stress tested.
 Comments/input welcome.
 Readme will be updated ... soon.

+USAGE NOTES:

+SASYNC is only useful if the destination is shared with service accounts and has write permissions.
+SASYNC will copy from TD to TD, from MD to TD and from local drives to a TD.

 *******************************************
 *******************************************